 What is Your Riding Style?

 Road Riding: The benefits of road cycling with clipless pedals are immense, and the majority of road enthusiasts are running a clipless pedal system.
 Featuring a 3-bolt cleat design offers the most secure connection between the rider and their pedals.
 Road cleats are typically larger, plastic, and protrude from the sole of the shoe when compared to a mountain bike 2-bolt cleat.
 The improved connection point of the 3-bolt system is proven to offer the highers power transfer while reducing fatigue.

-Hybrid Clipless Pedals: Clipless pedals exist that feature a flat pedal on one side, and a clipless pedal on the reverse side.
+Clipless bike pedals exist that feature a flat pedal on one side, and a clipless pedal on the reverse side.
 This allows riders the option to wear either a causal shoe or a cycling shoe, and use the same pedals on the bike.
 This type of pedal is common with urban commuters and mountain bikers.

 How to Use Clipless Pedals

 A huge barrier to switching over to clipless pedals is the fear of falling over due to not unclipping from your pedal.
 This often happens to riders that are first adjusting to the clipless system and have to stop abruptly, or come to a stop and forget they are clipped in.
 Once you get the motions of clipping in and out down, the action comes second nature.
 It's best to practice at first, somewhere safe such as a grass field.
 Once you're used to entering and exiting the pedal system hit the roadways!

 - While applying the brakes insert your cleat into the first pedal.

 - Apply front force to the pedal, release the brake, and roll forward.